platformatic/undici-slicer-interceptor/README.md

 - `.response.body` - The parsed JSON body of the response
 - `.response.statusCode` - The HTTP status code of the response
+- `.response.headers` - An object containing the response headers (lowercase keys)

 ### Example